-Jason offers a half-smile that makes the hairs on the back of Nathan’s back stand up.
+Jason offers a half-smile that makes the hairs on the back of Cameron’s back stand up.
 ‘Not yet.
 Maybe soon.’

 There’s a silence that stretches on a few moments, but it’s not uncomfortable.
-Nathan realises he feels at home, something he didn’t expect.
+Cameron realises he feels at home, something he didn’t expect.

 ‘So what about you?’
 Jason asks.
 ‘What’s your story?’